Kabir Chowdhury: Early life and education

-Educated at the universities of Dhaka, Minnesota and Southern California, Kabir Chowdhury worked for over half a century in the fields of education, peace and inter-cultural understanding in several national and international organisations like Afro-Asian Writers Union, Afro-Asian Peoples Solidarity Organization, International Theatre Institute, UNESCO National Commission and Bangladesh Chapter of the World's Peace Council.
+Chowdhury was educated at the University of Dhaka, University of Minnesota and University of Southern California.

 Career

 Chowdhury has written extensively on world's famous writers and painters.
 He has also written extensively on peace and conflict resolution through discussion and has tried to promote these values by his work as a teacher and as an administrator.
 He taught at Dhaka College (Dhaka) and B. M. College, Barisal (as Principal) and few years at University of Dhaka as a professor of English.
 He has worked as the Secretary, Ministry of Education, Cultural Affairs & Sports, Government of Bangladesh before his voluntary retirement from government service.
 He was inducted as National Professor of Bangladesh in 1998.

 Chowdhury was a member of the Presidium of the Bangladesh World Peace Council and headed the Bangladesh-Soviet Friendship Society for over a decade.
 He was the president of the Bangladesh Vidyasagar Society and chairman of the Advisory Council of Ekatturer Ghatak Dalal Nirmul Committee (Committee for Resisting the Killers and Collaborators of 1971).
 In all the above capacities he has significantly contributed to the dissemination of secular ideas and democratic values.
 His ideology is materialism.
 He has written extensively on anti-fundamentalism, religious fanaticism and communalism, and has stressed the need for developing broad human values and for realising the importance of cultural diversity, and the imperatives for developing a pluralistic society.

 In his long career, Chowdhury spoke at many national and international meetings of writers and social activists on literature, socialism, secularism and democracy.
 He addressed gatherings in Germany, Russia, USA, Bulgaria, Angola, Japan, Pakistan and India.
-He had the privilege of meeting Nelson Mandela, Yassir Arafat, Agostinho Neto and Kim Il Sung.
-In a conference of the World Federation of UN Associations held in Barcelona which he attended as the representative of Bangladesh UN Association (he was its chairman for several years), he worked alongside Nobel Peace winner Lord Philip Noel Baker and the distinguished pacifist Sean Mac Bride.
-Among famous writers, he worked closely with Pakistan's Faiz Ahmed Faiz, India's Visam Sahni, Palestine's Mahmood Dervish and USA's Edward Albee.
+He had met Nelson Mandela, Yassir Arafat, Agostinho Neto and Kim Il Sung.
+In a conference of the World Federation of UN Associations held in Barcelona which he attended as the representative of Bangladesh UN Association (he was its chairman for several years), he worked alongside Nobel Prize-laureate Philip Noel-Baker and the pacifist Sean Mac Bride.
+Among some notable writers, he worked closely with Pakistan's Faiz Ahmed Faiz, India's Visam Sahni, Palestine's Mahmoud Darwish and USA's Edward Albee.

-Chowdhury played a leading role in many movements in Bangladesh, especially in the anti-communal movement, movement to establish democracy, and significantly in the movement to ensure the trial of those who had committed crimes against humanity and war crimes during the War of Liberation of Bangladesh in 1971.
+Chowdhury played a leading role in many movements in Bangladesh, especially in the anti-communal movement, movement to establish democracy, and in the movement to ensure the trial of those who had committed crimes against humanity and war crimes during the War of Liberation of Bangladesh in 1971.

+Chowdhury authored, edited, compiled, and translated over 200 books.
+He wrote both in English and Bangla and also translated in those languages.
+He translated into Bangla the works of Ernest Hemingway, Guy de Maupassant, Anton Chekhov, August Strindberg, Henrik Ibsen, Samuel Beckett, Naguib Mahfouz, J. M. Coetzee, and José Saramago.

-Chowdhury served as the president of Bangla Academy until his death in office.
+Chowdhury served as the president of Bangla Academy from 22 February 2009 until his death in office.
+He died of cardiac arrest on 13 December 2011 at his residence in Naya Paltan, Dhaka at the age of 89.